DJALPHAMIKE/DJALPHAMIKE/README.md

-- 👋 Hi, I’m @DJALPHAMIKE
+- 👋 Hi, I’m Michael
-- 👀 I’m interested in Game-Development, Webdevelopment and crypto.
+- 👀 I’m interested in building the technology of the future.
-- 🌱 I’m currently learning angular and unity
+- 🌱 I am a full stack Software Engineer (Angular, Python, Django, Docker, MySql, Nginx)
-- 💞️ I’m looking to collaborate on anything that pays XD
+- 💞️ I’m a freelancer and open for any work opportunities.
 - 📫 How to reach me - email: michael@shuman.co.za

 <!---